hansemro/hyak_docs_scripts/tutorials/gui.md

 ### (Advanced) Manual setup

-Because of a presence of firewall, a user needs to make 2 port forwards to establish VNC connection:
+Because there is a network firewall, the user needs to make 2 port forwards to establish VNC connection:

-1. port forward between login node and interactive node,
+1. a port forward between login node and interactive node,

-2. and port forward between user machine and login node.
+2. and a port forward between user machine and login node.

 The second port forward (and subsequently, the first) will require the user to find a port that is unused by another user/process.